Louisiana Woman Blog

 Storage

-After the beans are cooled, store them in an airtight container in the refrigerator for up to 5 days.
-You can also freeze them for up to 3 months, defrost and warm in the microwave or on the stove, then serve.
+After the beans are cooled, store them in an airtight container in the refrigerator for up to 3 days.
+You can also freeze them for up to 3 months.
+Defrost and warm in the microwave or on the stovetop, then serve.

 Substitutions

-• Smoked turkey sausage and turkey breakfast sausage can be used instead of regular smoked sausage and breakfast sausage.
+• Smoked turkey sausage and turkey breakfast sausage can be used as substitutes for regular smoked sausage and breakfast sausage.

 • Any color of bell pepper is acceptable to bring more color to the dish.

-• Salt and black pepper can replace Cajun seasoning for a less spicy flavor.
+• Salt and black pepper can serve as a substitute for Cajun seasoning, offering a less spicy flavor.

 Variations